Store owner behind bars after selling narcotics to undercover officer, police say - NewsBreak

 MONROE, La. ( KTVE/KARD ) — Over the past month, the Monroe Police Department received information from a cooperating witness who advised that the owner of Tobacco and Liquor on the 1400 block of North 18th Street, 43-year-old Jiteshbhai Soma Rathod, was selling THC Delta 9 vape pens from inside of the store.
 On April 17, 2022, and May 5, 2022, an undercover officer of Monroe Police entered the store, purchasing a “Blue Dreams” flavored THC vape pen.

 According to authorities, the undercover officer purchased two THC vape pens from Rathod during these purchases.
-The vape pens were $50 apiece.Mississippi man arrested in connection to Southeastern University abduction
+The vape pens were $50 apiece.One dead in crash, woman arrested for intoxication manslaughter

 Officers then obtained a search warrant for the store and on May 5, 2022, around 3:50 PM, authorities executed the warrant.
 During the search, officers located a brown bag containing a small narcotic bag, two orange pill bottles with torn labels, one bottle containing five Methadone pills and 20 Morphine pills, and two boxes containing four multi-flavored THC vape pens.